 Two Week Status

-I’m super excited about the future of the tank and it will motivate me to get back in gear with regular maintenance and fertilizing dosing so that this planted tank can reach it’s potential.
+I’m super excited about the future of the tank, and it will motivate me to get back in gear with regular maintenance and fertilizing dosing so that this planted tank can reach its potential.

-I also put an in line diffuser for my spec v so I could take all of the cords out of the display.
+1. I also put an in line diffuser for my spec v so I could take all of the cords out of the display.
 I used a GLA 12/16 mm in line diffuser which fit the pump outflow tube perfectly.
 The heater is a tight fit in the same compartment as the diffuser, but it does fit.
 I definitely got better CO2 saturation/distribution with it and noticeably better plant growth.
 My blyxa exploded and took over the tank until i recently thinned it out.

 I also modded the spec v lid by fixating BRS clear mesh over the opening and securing them with drilled clear nylon screws.
 With all the cords out of the display so my lid would sit flush with the edges.
 I had a few shrimp and fish jump to their deaths and wanted to put a stop to it.
 The BRS mesh allows for light penetration with minimal compromise of the PAR.